Arab folk dances: Shamadan

 Shamadan (شمعدان) is a large candelabrum balanced on top of a dancer's head, in a tradition unique to Egyptian dance.
 This dance prop is historically used in the Egyptian wedding procession, or zeffah.
 The wedding procession traditionally occurs at night, winding its way through the streets of the neighborhood from the home of the bride's parents to her new home at the groom's house.
 This is the official moving of the bride and is led by a dancer, musicians and singers, followed by the wedding party and their friends and family.

 Raqs Sharqi

-Raqs Sharqi (رقص شرقي) is the classical Egyptian style of belly dance that developed during the first half of the 20th century.
+Raqs Sharqi (رقص شرقي) is the classical Egyptian style of oriental dance that developed during the first half of the 20th century.
 This dance is pre-Islamic and is an oral tradition which has changed over the centuries.
 Some people believe that it originated as a fertility or Goddess worshipping dance, and in North Africa it can still be used to help during childbirth.